Defense of the Wola cemeteries: Fighting from August 8 to 10

-On the night between August 7 and 8, an attempt was made to disable the German armored train, whose artillery was severely affecting the cemetery defenders.
+On the night between August 7 and 8, an attempt was made to disable the German armoured train, whose artillery was severely affecting the cemetery defenders.
 A 20-man raid group was formed from the Zośka Battalion, led by Sergeant Cadet Andrzej Sowiński, codenamed Zagłoba.
 Due to inaccurate reconnaissance, the unit stumbled upon a camouflaged German position near the tracks.
-6 Polish soldiers died, and several others, including Zagłoba, were wounded.
+Six Polish soldiers died, and several others, including Zagłoba, were wounded.
 The train could still move along the railway line unimpeded.